Breakups are rarely easy, but what if moving on after a relationship is even harder for you than others?

 - Thoughts of self-harm, passive suicidal ideation, or suicidal thoughts

 If you’re worried that you are experiencing symptoms for a prolonged period, or that they are getting worse, it’s important to reach out and seek help.
-Speaking with your GP can be the first step towards being assessed for depression (and other mental health concerns) and getting help and support.
+Speaking with your GP can be the first step towards being assessed for depression, and getting support.

 What causes breakup depression?

 Situational depression can be triggered by big life events.
-The end of a relationship can cause huge levels of stress, emotional distress and upset.
-The breakdown of a relationship can lead to big life changes, which not only feel overwhelming but which you may feel like you have to face alone.
+The end of a relationship can create high levels of stress, emotional distress, and upset, as well as leading to big life changes, which not only feel overwhelming, but which you may feel like you have to face alone.

 How can I look after my mental health and move on after a breakup?

-Situational depression symptoms typically fade within six months.
-For more mild or moderate symptoms, you may feel able to work through these yourself.
-However, if you’re worried about your symptoms or how long your low mood is lasting, speaking with your GP is the first step.
+Situational depression symptoms typically fade within six months, so for more mild or moderate cases, you may feel able to work through these yourself.
+However, if you’re worried about your symptoms, or how long your low mood is lasting, speaking with your GP is the first step.
 They can offer assessments, referrals, and treatment options.

-Remember, it’s OK to look back on the good parts of your relationship.
+And if you find yourself reminiscing, remember, it’s OK to look back on the good parts of your relationship.
 It’s highly likely that you shared many happy memories together.
-Just do your best to avoid thinking of only positive or negatives, as this can give you a skewed view, which could lead you to further struggle to move on.
+Just do your best to avoid thinking of only positive or negatives, as this can give you a skewed view, leaving your stuck in the past rather than looking forward to your future.

 Comments